microbiomedatahub/microbiome-datahub/docs/help.md

     - Respiration (facultative, anaerobic, aerobic)
     - Temperature range (mesophilic, thermophilic, psychrophilic)
     - Cell shape (bacillus, coccus, filament, coccobacillus, vibrio, spiral) For more information on each phenotype, see the [Bac2Feature paper](https://doi.org/10.1093/bioadv/vbaf136).
+Phenotype prediction was attempted sequentially at the species, genus, and family levels; once a phenotype could be assigned at a given taxonomic level, prediction at higher ranks was not performed.

 - **Homolog information of the MAGs**: Assignment of MBGD ortholog cluster IDs to each protein sequence in the MAGs was performed using sequence similarity search via [PZLAST-MAG](https://pzlast.nig.ac.jp/pzlast/mag).
 For each MAG, the following information is provided:
   - the [MBGD](https://mbgd.nibb.ac.jp/) ortholog cluster ID
   - the number of genes assigned to the cluster
   - the functional description of the MBGD ortholog cluster
-  - the corresponding [KEGG Orthology](https://www.genome.jp/kegg/ko.html) ID linked via MBGD
+  - the corresponding [KEGG Orthology (KO)](https://www.genome.jp/kegg/ko.html) ID linked via MBGD
+  - the KEGG Module ID list assigned from the KO list of the MAG by using the [Genomaple](https://mbgd.nibb.ac.jp/docs/?MBGD/Genomaple) tool from MBGD.

 ### Data Downloads:
 - Genome metadata